luuuc/remote-excellence-book/_chapters/02-the-foundation.md

 Trust doesn't emerge spontaneously in remote environments.
 It requires deliberate practices:

-## 1. Start with Trust as the Default
+## Start with Trust as the Default
+Begin every relationship assuming people are capable and well-intentioned.

-- Assume competence and good intentions from day one
+1. Assume competence and good intentions from day one
-- Give meaningful responsibilities early rather than earning them over time
+2. Give meaningful responsibilities early rather than earning them over time
-- Address specific issues if they arise rather than implementing blanket restrictions
+3. Address specific issues if they arise rather than implementing blanket restrictions
-- Create safety for appropriate vulnerability and authenticity
+4. Create safety for appropriate vulnerability and authenticity

-## 2. Implement Trust Scaffolding
+## Implement Trust Scaffolding
+Build lightweight systems that support autonomy while providing necessary guardrails.

-- Design lightweight check-in systems that create visibility without surveillance
+1. Design lightweight check-in systems that create visibility without surveillance
-- Create clear escalation paths for when help is needed
+2. Create clear escalation paths for when help is needed
-- Develop explicit decision authority guidelines
+3. Develop explicit decision authority guidelines
-- Build processes that support autonomy with appropriate constraints
+4. Build processes that support autonomy with appropriate constraints

-## 3. Model Trust Behaviors as Leaders
+## Model Trust Behaviors as Leaders
+Show the vulnerability and accountability you want to see from your team.

-- Demonstrate vulnerability about your own challenges and mistakes
+1. Demonstrate vulnerability about your own challenges and mistakes
-- Respect boundaries around working hours and availability
+2. Respect boundaries around working hours and availability
-- Acknowledge when you don't have answers
+3. Acknowledge when you don't have answers
-- Hold yourself accountable to the same standards you expect from others
+4. Hold yourself accountable to the same standards you expect from others

 {% include callout/example.html content="When onboarding new remote team members, instead of starting with restricted permissions and limited responsibilities that gradually expand (the traditional low-trust model), try providing full access to systems and meaningful work immediately, with appropriate guidance and support.
 This signals your trust and typically leads to faster integration and higher engagement.
 The rare cases where this trust is misplaced are far outweighed by the benefits of treating team members as capable professionals from day one." %}